 My practice sits on the edge of Theatre, Dance and Visual Art.

 My lineage is in the field of new dance and somatic, experimental performance.
 I have been particularly influenced by Japanese Butoh, Skinner Releasing Technique and other Somatic movement methodologies - and Buddhist thought & practice.
-I live on an old farm at the edge of the wild, and in 18 years I have learnt a lot from the daily encounter with what I call the ‘march of the wild’ – the tension and balance of our effort and nature’s force.
+For nearly 20 years I lived on an old farm at the edge of the wild, and I have learnt a lot from the daily encounters with what I call the ‘march of the wild’ – the tension and balance of our effort and nature’s force.

 In all my work, be it with the independent choreographers I have collaborated with to create performances, or groups of children, or those who have suffered a Stroke….I seek to touch a tender listening through the senses.
 I encourage and allow a flow of responses and transformation in the body, unhindered by the usual social norms/masks.
 Images and meanings come up that are pre-verbal and unique to each individual.
 With somatic embodiment, simple choreographic scores and the philosophy of non-striving, I see a natural grace emerge in people as they move, connecting with their inner life of sensation and imagination.
 Seeing and being seen empowers us.
 When we meet ourselves and each other’s worlds with curiosity and humanity, powerful and deeply meaningful images appear.

 is a Finnish performer, maker and community dance leader currently based in Bristol, UK.

 She trained initially at LAMDA 1989-92, and has since continued her professional development in dance and somatic movement work gaining qualifications to teach

 ‘Body and Earth’ and ‘Space Dance’ /New Butoh work, to deliver the Touch Trust programme and the Youth Mindfulness 8 week programme.